kemitchell/square-one-forms/confidentiality-ip.md

 ## Purpose of Confidentiality

-The purpose of [Confidentiality](#confidentiality) is to protect the company's confidential information, as well as confidential information entrusted to the company by others.
+The purpose of [Confidentiality](#confidentiality) is to protect company secrets and meet the company's obligations under confidentiality agreements with customers, suppliers, and others.

 ## Confidential Information